travis-ci/travis-ci.github.com/blog/_posts/2013-09-06-rgsoc-and-travis.md

 ### What a crazy journey: raising $80,000 for a great cause in just about two weeks

 The idea was born in March, at a meeting of the Berlin Chapter of Rails Girls coaches and organizers.
-Apparantly whenever there is cake and coffee around magic starts happening ;)
+Apparently whenever there is cake and coffee around magic starts happening ;)

 ![](https://f.cloud.github.com/assets/1711357/727474/4d9eeafa-e19a-11e2-98a2-d223cfed77c7.png)